 Maverick’s classic look definitely inspired the looks of some Top Gun wannabes in the 1980s, and we’re certain that we’ll be seeing more of these pilot jackets around the neighborhood with the recent popularity of the sequel, which has been enjoying a top spot at the box office since its premiere in May.

-There’s just something undeniably charming about the olive green jacket, which comes complete with a variety of colorful patches.
+There’s just something undeniably charming about the olive green jacket, which comes with various colorful patches.

 12. Fight Club’s Red Leather Jacket: An Edgy Symbol of Disillusionment